kaethorn/mp3-report/README.md

 * finds tracks with id3v1 tags
 * finds tracks with more than one album art
 * finds tracks with id3v2 version < id3v2.4 tags (requires patched taglib-ruby)
+* finds tracks that have a text format other than UTF-8
 * supports MP3, MP4, FLAC and Ogg Vorbis audio formats

 ## Setup